Gulgong

 Table Chart PROFILE FAQ

-Gulgong features high concentrations of lone person households, with a higher-than-average median household size
+Gulgong features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 67.4% of all households, including 26.3% couples with children, 27.5% couples without children, and 12.7% single parent families.
 Non-family households constitute the remaining 32.6%, with lone person households at 30.2% and group households comprising 2.1%.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+The median household size is 2.4 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households